 With Enterprise 4.3 we are introducing a new pricing model.
 We will have a separate posting on pricing to explain how you can benefit from a flexible pricing mechanism that grows with you.
 The new pricing model is usage based, in line with modern pricing we have become familiar with.

 In order to support this pricing, we’ve introduced a new capability — metering.
 Metering is used for tracking activity related to Corda Enterprise’s pricing model, but it can be used by you to track your own usage across your network.
 Metering records the activity of signing a transaction locally in the node.
 This activity is a central event in Corda, or any blockchain, as it represents a definitive moment when you’ve agreed to a state transition that will be recorded on the ledger.

 In order to help our customers, we also capture the command that is signed in the transaction.
 This gives more insight into what activity has occurred on the node.
 It allows CorDapp publishers to capture detailed information they can use for various purposes, including their own billing.
 With insight into the command signed you can create custom billing models where the price could, as an example, vary based on the activity.
 We are excited not only to provide our customers with a new flexible pricing model for Enterprise, but also to empower you to build out your own pricing models leveraging our platform capabilities.

 All of this was designed to ensure it respects privacy.
 Information is captured locally in the node only.
 It is not automatically reported back to R3 or the CorDapp publishers.
 The node operator can run a flow to query for this information and then must manually send this information to the CorDapp publisher.
 In a future release we will automate this process, while still ensuring the node operator has opted in to provide information in a transparent manner.

-Head over to r3.com to download an evaluation copy of Corda Enterprise to check out these new capabilities for yourself.
+Download an evaluation copy of Corda Enterprise to check out these new capabilities for yourself today.
 You can also read about the minor improvements and bug fixes in our release notes.